Gudgeon

 A gudgeon is a socket-like, cylindrical (i.e., female) fitting attached to one component to enable a pivoting or hinging connection to a second component.
 The second component carries a pintle fitting, the male counterpart to the gudgeon, enabling an interpivoting connection that can be easily separated.
 Designs that may use gudgeon and pintle connections include hinges, shutters and boat rudders.

-The gudgeon derives from the Middle English gojoun, which originated from the Middle French goujon.
+The word gudgeon derives from the Middle English gojoun, from the Middle French goujon, which had the opposite meaning of a dowel or pin.
 Its first known use was in the 15th century.

 Types of gudgeons

 Winged gudgeons

 A winged gudgeon is one that has extensions that increase its ability to adhere to the fixed surface.
-At the beginning of the industrial revolution, winged gudgeons were used to support water wheel shafts, and later, steam engine shafts.
+At the beginning of the Industrial Revolution, winged gudgeons were used to support water wheel shafts, and later, steam engine shafts.